To define the accounts for which Monaco will configure the account management resources, you need to create an accounts

 my-group

-.
-This id must match a group defined under the groups field.groups:- name: My Groupid: my-groupdescription: This is my groupaccount:permissions:- account-viewerpolicies:- Environment role - Access environmentenvironments:- name: vkb66581permissions:- tenant-viewerpolicies:- Environment role - Replay session data without masking- type: referenceid: my-policymanagementZones:- environment: wbm16058managementZone: Management Zone 2000permissions:- tenant-viewer
+and id must match that of a group defined under the groups field.groups:- name: My Groupid: my-groupdescription: This is my groupaccount:permissions:- account-viewerpolicies:- Environment role - Access environmentenvironments:- name: vkb66581permissions:- tenant-viewerpolicies:- Environment role - Replay session data without masking- type: referenceid: my-policymanagementZones:- environment: wbm16058managementZone: Management Zone 2000permissions:- tenant-viewer

 In this example, we define these objects.